 Are you considering selling your family home and moving into a smaller property?
-When the upkeep and space of a large home starts feeling like too much, many Americans look to downsizing as the natural, next step.
+When the upkeep and extra space of a large home starts feeling like too much, many Americans look to downsizing as the natural, next step.

 Here are 5 key questions to ask yourself when planning to downsize: